AurelienRichez/space-invaders/gtk-space-invaders/README.md

  - Make sure that you have [gtk-rs requirements](http://gtk-rs.org/docs-src/requirements.html) (`sudo apt install libgtk-3-dev` on a debian base distribution, `brew install gtk+3` on osx).
- - **⚠⚠⚠ The real space invaders rom is not included in this repository ⚠⚠⚠** The provided rom runs fine, but just draws random garbage on the screen. **You have to change the file `resources/invaders.rom` for the real rom file.**
+ - **⚠⚠⚠ The real space invaders rom is not included in this repository ⚠⚠⚠** The provided rom runs fine ans is useful to test that everything compiles, but it just draws random garbage on the screen. **You have to add the file `space-invaders-core/resources/invaders.rom`**.
+Otherwise, `dummy.rom` is used.
  - Other than that, it is classic `cargo build`, `cargo run` etc.

 Known issues